wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 write of field x and a volatile read of field x.
 So when a write is done, a subsequent read will see the value written.

-`volatile` also prevents compiler over optimising the order of execution of the code, which is achieved by the Java Memory Model.
+`volatile` also prevents compiler over-optimising the order of execution of the code, which is achieved by the Java Memory Model.

 A volatile filed can not also be declared `final`. final fields are thread safe as they are immutable.